Updated: Jan. 26th, 2025

 The concept that you can lose weight by counting the number of calories you take in and comparing them to the number of calories you burn off is overly simplistic, dated, and just plain wrong!

-The “calories in/calories out” approach also doesn’t take into consideration how our bodies are using the calories we’re taking in.
+The “calories in/calories out” approach also doesn’t factor in how our bodies use the calories we’re taking in.
 Calories that are burned and used as energy are different from calories that are stored as fat.
 Eating a healthy, balanced diet will help to direct the right calories to the right places.
+That doesn’t mean that portion size doesn’t matter.
+It’s just one factor in a much larger system.

 Move Away from the Dieting Mindset